scicloj/clay/README.md

 (credit: [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Clay-ss-2005.jpg))

-Clay is a small Clojure tool for a dynamic workflow involving the more serious visual tools
+Clay is a small Clojure tool for a dynamic workflow involving some of the more serious visual tools.

 ## Usage